-For the sampling of \SI{20}{} trajectories, the model was used as described in the publication, employing the diverse sampling technique \textit{DLow}.
-Since the same approach results in issues during the evaluation of just one trajectory, the provided pre-trained models with the suffix \textit{\_pre} were used instead.
-For the feature evaluation, the convention from the Kitti dataset \cite{kitti2012} was adapted where entries are set to \SI{-1}{} when non-existent.
-Within the attention matrix, the earliest observation was repeated for the remaining entries, delivering the best results among all approaches tested.\\ \textbf{CVM}.
-The constant velocity model utilizes the same preprocessed trajectories as the other approaches but only uses the final timestep as input.
-To receive the predictions, a sequential generation mechanism was employed, producing one trajectory at a time.
+For the sampling of \SI{1}{} trajectory, the provided pre-trained models with the suffix \textit{\_pre} were used since the diverse sampling technique \textit{DLow} wasn't applicable.
+For the feature evaluation, non-existent entries are set to \SI{-1}{} \cite{kitti2012}.
+Within the attention matrix, the earliest observation was repeated for the remaining entries, delivering the best results.\\